digihunch/korthweb/cluster/README.md

 minikube stop && minikube delete
 ```
 ### Kind
 Kind can be used on MacOS.
-On Windows/WSL2, it doesn't have docker0 bridge on Windows/WSL2, making it an unfavourable choice.
+Although Kind works on Windows/WSL2, it doesn't have docker0 bridge on Windows/WSL2, so it is not recommended.
 1. Install [kind](https://kind.sigs.k8s.io/docs/user/quick-start/#installing-from-release-binaries), and go to cluster directory of this repo.
 2. Create cluster with cluster.yaml as input
 ```sh